-The most formidable engineering challenges of rugged computing involve reducing computer hardware size, weight, power, and cooling (SWAP-C) requirements in constrained environments while meeting demanding processing and communication requirements.
+The most formidable engineering challenges of rugged computing involve reducing computer hardware size, weight, power, and cost (SWAP-C) requirements in constrained environments while meeting demanding processing and communication requirements.
 As rugged systems are deployed into the field, these variables are critically important.

 Small Form Factors & Footprint Performance

-Themis is committed to providing the highest-performance computing in the smallest form factors possible with a focus on size, weight, power, and cooling.
+TMS is committed to providing the highest-performance computing in the smallest form factors possible with a focus on size, weight, power, and cooling.
 We call this commitment our footprint computing initiative.